 – administrations;

-– recognized private operating agencies;
+– operating agencies;

-– and the Chairman of the Administrative Council, the Secretary-General, the Deputy Secretary-General, the Directors of the International Consultative Committees, the members of the International Frequency Registration Board, other representatives or authorized officials of the Union, including those working on official matters outside the seat of the Union.
+– and the Chairman of the Council, the Secretary-General, the Deputy Secretary-General, the Directors of the Bureaux, the members of the Radio Regulations Board, other representatives or authorized officials of the Union, including those working on official matters outside the seat of the Union.

 Reasons: Definition used later in the text of the ITRs.
 Amendments designed to bring the text into line with the current appellations of ITU’s working organs.